NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

     }
 }
 ```

 #### Important Tips:

-* Run with a Friend: To better reproduce the issue, have a friend run the sample independently.
-Running locally on one machine might take longer.
-Alternatively, use a tool like [Clumsy](https://jagt.github.io/clumsy/) to simulate realistic network conditions.
+* Ask a friend to run the sample project on their own device.
+Running the project on just one device will have perfect network conditions, making it harder to see the problem.
+You can also use a tool like [Clumsy](https://jagt.github.io/clumsy/) to create realistic network conditions for testing.
-* Observe Network Traffic: As the sample runs, watch the network traffic in Unity's Profiler window.
+* Watch the network traffic in Unity's Profiler window as the sample runs.
 You should see a big increase in sent and received data as basketball instances are created and bounce around.

-Following these steps will let you see how numerous rigidbody instances lead to substantial network traffic, helping address this in your own projects.

 ## Setting up the profiler

-To diagnose and optimize bandwidth in your project, set up Normcore's profiler module in Unity's Profiler window.
-This will visualize network traffic data, making bandwidth issues easier to identify and address.
-Follow these steps:
+To diagnose and optimize bandwidth in your project, set up Normcore's profiler module in Unity's Profiler window:

 - Open Unity's Profiler window `Window > Analysis > Profiler`.
 - In the Profiler window, click on the `Profiler Modules` dropdown.